 You can search the Internet for information on companies that offer flexible arrangements--such as letting you set your hours, hiring you on a project basis, or other options.

 Check websites such as the FlexJobs website (www.flexjobs.com).
 It lists the most flexible companies in the country.
 You can also search for the most flexible companies by location.

 Whether you are a mom or not, check out Working Mother Magazine's annual top 100 company list: http://www.workingmother.com/best-companies/2010-working-mother-100-best-companies-0

 The companies make the list based on a number of features, including flexibility of schedules.
-Each company on the list has a brief blurb, where you can often find out about flexible schedule options.
+Each company on the list has a brief blurb that often provides information on flexible schedule options.
 For instance, the 2010 list says Abbott allows 89% of its workers to follow a flexible schedule.
 At Allstate, it is 94%.
 At Intel, 80% of employees could adjust their hours to fit their needs in 2009.

 Another good website is www.workoptions.com.
 It links to FlexJob’s list and to 18 other websites and agencies that focus on flexible employment.
 (Among them: Flexible Executives, Part-time Pros, FlexForceProfessionals.)
 Click on the individual links for more information.
 Some companies operate in many states; others are limited to a metropolitan area.